 What kind of non contractual terms can be included in the Employment Pack?

-Good thing about these Employment Packs is you can also involve different sets of non-contractual policies and procedures.
+Employment Packs is you can also involve different sets of non-contractual policies and procedures.
 These clauses normally address issues related to roles and responsibilities pertaining to routine work.
 Following are the common clauses included

 • Disciplinary policies.